ttu/ttu.github.io/_posts/2021-6-22-should-exceptions-handle-control-flow.md

 * [Rust - Result](https://doc.rust-lang.org/std/result/)

-## Control flow from a Separation of Concern perspective
+## Control Flow from a Separation of Concern Perspective

 General practice for a layered web architecture / "Controller -> Service -> Repository"-pattern is, that each layer has its own responsibility.